dm-a11y/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that creats a global variable. a script that prints the result of the addition of a number with a global variable. a script that prints the arithmetic divisionof two variables.
+a script that creats a global variable. a script that prints the result of the addition of a number with a global variable. a script that prints the arithmetic divisionof two variables. a script that prints the result of a variable tothe power of another variable.